Diet and Weight Gain

 I’m throwing up!
 Help!

-Nausea and vomiting during pregnancy is no one's idea of a good time.
-The good news is, nausea and vomiting is not associated with risk to the pregnancy; the bad news is, you aren't nauseated and throwing up.
+Nausea and vomiting during pregnancy is no one’s idea of a good time.
+Unfortunately, it affects about two-thirds of pregnant women.
+The good news is, nausea and vomiting are not associated with risks to the pregnancy; the bad news is, you are nauseated and throwing up.

 What can you do?

-- Eating several small meals per day and avoiding high fat foods may help.
+- Eat several small meals per day and avoid high-fat foods.

-- Emphasize bland foods and avoid smells that are noxious.
+- Eat more bland foods and avoid smells that are noxious.

-- Increasing protein and liquid content of your food maybe beneficial.
+- Increase the protein and liquid content of your food.

-- Ginger ale, ginger teas, or ginger capsules may be helpful.
+- Ginger ale, ginger teas, or ginger capsules can help (three 250 mg capsules a day and one before bed).

-- Taking a vitamin B6 supplement 2 to 3 times per day alone or in combination with doxylamine at night may be beneficial.
+- Taking a vitamin B6 supplement (25mg) 2-3 times per day alone or in combination with Unisom SleepTabs (doxylamine) at night may be beneficial.

-- Your doctor may need to prescribe you an anti-nausea medicine.
-There are several drugs that are safe in pregnancy to choose from.
+Your doctor may need to prescribe an anti-nausea medicine for you if these remedies don’t resolve the issue.
+There are several drugs that are safe in pregnancy to choose from, including ondansetron (Zofran), metoclopramide (Reglan), promethazine, haloperidol, and a few others.

-- Make sure that your acid reflux and constipation are treated as well; both can contribute to the problem.
+Make sure that your acid reflux and constipation are treated since both of those can contribute to nausea and vomiting as well.

 Do I need to take anything besides my prenatal vitamin?